Contrast Facades with Parallel Designs

 Peptide-input facades

-return protein-level contrasts.
+LFQData and return protein-level contrasts.
+They are

 fa_lmer <- build_contrast_analysis(